LucMayne/project3Level1/README.md

 ## Level 1

 **This program alows a user to view different shoes in a Nike warehouse.
-All of the shoes are stored in a text file - inventory.txt**
+All of the shoe objects are stored in a text file - inventory.txt**

 Each shoe object has the following attributes:
 * country